kahlshira/odin-recipes/README.md

 READ ME

+* UPDATE 11/13/24
+Completed the Assigment, created the pages, added them to staging, committed to git with message.
+Now waiting for the process to finish and become avaialble for viewing.
+The local view and links work correctly.

+Ready to continue on once I verify the upload to GIT is complete.

 * UPDATE 11/12/2024
 To get to this point I needed to re-cover all of the initial configuration steps.
  - Update the Linux Ubuntu OS